-Julie Tarney is a speaker, advocate for lesbian, gay, bisexual, transgender, and queer/questioning (LGBTQ+) youth, and author.
+Julie Tarney is an author, speaker, and advocate for lesbian, gay, bisexual, transgender, and queer/questioning (LGBTQ+) youth.

-Her memoir My Son Wears Heels (University of Wisconsin Press, Sept.
-2016) shared what she learned about gender identity, gender expression, and self-acceptance from her only child, Harry, and what her parenting journey with Harry, from toddler to adulthood, taught her about herself.
+Her memoir, MY SON WEARS HEELS (University of Wisconsin Press, 2016) shared what she learned about gender identity, gender expression, and self-acceptance from her only child, Harry, and what her parenting journey with Harry, from toddler to adulthood, taught her about herself.
 Sharing that experience in public appearances, she has touched the lives of so many in diverse settings and is devoting her life to reaching as many people as possible to make the world a better — and safer — place for LGBTQ+ youth, with an emphasis on gender identity related topics.

 Julie serves on the board of the It Gets Better Project, blogs for HuffPost’s “Queer Voices” and “Parents” pages, and is a contributing advice columnist for My Kid Is Gay.
 She is also an active member of PFLAG NYC, volunteering regularly as a speaker for its Safe Schools Program and is also a member of the National Center for Transgender Equality’s Families for Trans Equality network.
 Julie was named a “Favorite Queer Hero of 2016” by HuffPost and one of BlogHer’s “Voices of the Year” in 2015.

 A longtime resident of Milwaukee, Wisconsin, Julie now lives in Brooklyn, New York.
 She can often be found cheering in the audience at her creative director and sometimes-drag-artist son Harry’s performances.About The Book Julie’s Blog